 News & Announcements

-• Reminders about Title IX as in-person classes resume at EMU Expand dropdown
+• Reminders about Title IX as classes resume Expand dropdown

-Now that University classes and other academic programs are have resumed in-person, the Title IX office wanted to take this opportunity to remind members of our community that maintaining an academic program free from sex/gender discrimination remains a high priority for the university.
+The vast majority of University classes and other academic programs have resumed in-person, and the Title IX office would like to take this opportunity to remind members of our community that maintaining an academic program free from sex/gender discrimination remains a high priority for the university.
 Members of the community should be aware of the following four important points:

 1. The Title IX office at EMU remains operational and functioning, as EMU's campus has resumed in-person services this fall.
-Anyone impacted by sex/gender discrimination is encouraged to contact the Title IX office to make a report by emailing the Title IX Coordinator, Anika Awai-Williams at [email protected] or leaving a voicemail at the Title IX Office 734.487.9126 or making an online report.
+Anyone impacted by sex/gender discrimination is encouraged to contact the Title IX office to make a report by emailing the Title IX Coordinator, Matthew Gregory at [email protected] or leaving a voicemail at the Title IX Office 734.487.9126 or making an online report.

 2. The Title IX resolution processes and remedies also continue to resume, which is provided to assure any sexual harassment, sexual violence, domestic and dating violence, stalking, retaliation or other sexually discriminatory behaviors are addressed promptly.